Herbal and Natural Medicine, Plus Some Regular First Aid

 Categories of herbs

-- Herbal antivirals: Ginger, lemongrass, chamomile, lemon slices, cinnamon, star anise, orange slices, eucalyptus, thyme, lavender, oregano, basil, peppermint, elderberry, tulsi, shredded coconut or coconut milk, lemon balm, green onion, cranberry, pine needles, fenugreek, geranium leaf, redcedar berries, juniper berries, garlic, onion
+- Herbal antivirals: NOTE - NOT A SUBSTITUTE FOR CORONAVIRUS TREATMENT, IF YOU HAVE IT SEE A REAL DOCTOR *angry herbalist noises* - Ginger, lemongrass, chamomile, lemon slices, cinnamon, star anise, orange slices, eucalyptus, thyme, lavender, oregano, basil, peppermint, elderberry, tulsi, shredded coconut or coconut milk, lemon balm, green onion, cranberry, pine needles, fenugreek, geranium leaf, redcedar berries, juniper berries, garlic, onion

 - Herbal antibacterials: Turmeric, neem, garlic, onion, plaintain leaf, horseradish, usnea, oregon grape root and stem, thyme, oregano, rosemary.
 Actually, most edible culinary herbs seem to be antibacterial to some extent.